NoofAlsubhi/NoofAlsubhi/README.md

 </h1>

-A passionate Data Analystic  and I hope I can make great projects through this year and share it with all of you ✨
+A passionate Data Engineer  and I hope I can make great projects through this year and share it with all of you ✨

 <div align="center">
   <a href="mailto:CS.AlsubhiNoof@gmail.com">